ajn123/Pyschological-Warfare/lib/assets/articles/morrisBerman.md

 embedded_link: "https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/405246681"
 user_id: 1
 ---

-I interview historian and cultural critic who has written extensively on the decline of the US empire and what to for look beyond industrial capitalism.
+I interview historian and cultural critic Morris Berman.
+Professor Berman has written extensively on the decline of the US empire and what to for look beyond industrial capitalism.
+Questions from this book are from his latest book: Are We There Yet?